About the Cinderella Project

 - The Cinderella Project works to remove social barriers and promote inclusiveness and diversity.
 It recognizes outstanding young people who have succeeded in the face of overwhelming odds and boosts their confidence and self esteem through respect and positive mentorship.

-- Cinderellas and Cinderfellas are referred to the Cinderella Project from over 70 schools across Greater Vancouver, the Sea to Sky corridor and the Sunshine Coast.
+- Students are referred to the Cinderella Project from over 70 schools across Greater Vancouver, and the Sea to Sky corridor.
 Referrals also come from students in home school and alternate programs.
 Referrals are made by school counselors, teachers, principals or social services agencies.

 - Students come from diverse cultures and backgrounds, originating from over 116 countries.
 These students are accepted into the Cinderella program based upon existing hardship.

-- Nearly half of all Cinderellas and Cinderfellas are chronically ill or physically or developmentally disabled.
+- Nearly half of our students are chronically ill or physically or developmentally disabled.
 More than two-thirds of those students who are physically able to work juggle multiple jobs before and after school to help support their families.
 Some are single parents, struggling to complete high school.
 Many are caring for ailing parents or raising younger siblings with little support.
 Most have never had a childhood.

 - Throughout the year, the Cinderella Project collects donations of new and used formal wear.
 Each spring, the project holds a “Boutique Day” in a ballroom donated free of charge by the Pinnacle Hotel Vancouver Harbourfront.